 ...

-When filing for divorce do you need to list a specific reason why you want to get divorced?
+Do you need to specify a reason for divorce when filing?
 For instance, if your spouse just won’t clean up after themselves is that what you need to say?
 What if your spouse is just not taking care of themselves as much lately?
 Or do they chew food with their mouth open?
 Are these grounds for divorce in Texas?

-In a legal sense, the reasons I listed above why you may be interested in a divorce are not grounds for divorce.
-We will be discussing what the grounds for divorce in Texas are, but to be sure habits that break down to activities of daily living are not legally recognized grounds for divorce.
-However, they are, nonetheless, reasons why you may want to get divorced.
+Legally, the reasons listed above for wanting a divorce are not grounds for divorce.
+We’ll discuss the grounds for divorce in Texas, but it’s important to note that habits or activities of daily living do not qualify as legally recognized grounds for divorce.
+Nonetheless, they may still be reasons why you might seek a divorce.
 There is no doubt that the habits of our spouses, their shortcomings, and their faults may ultimately push us toward a divorce.
 The question is whether these faults fall into the category of a fault ground.

 To begin, there is nothing that requires you to list a fault ground in your Original Petition for Divorce.
 Texas is a “no-fault” state meaning that you can choose to list a fault ground for divorce, or you can file for divorce based on irreconcilable differences and/or a conflict of personality.
 This means that you can file for divorce for any reason or no reason at all.
 The judge is not going to require you to list out the specific reason that you want a divorce.

-If there is a specific reason that you want to get divorced, beyond not liking the way that your spouse chews their dinner, then you can also take advantage of what is known as fault grounds for divorce.
+Can you use fault grounds for divorce if you have a specific reason beyond minor annoyances?
 There are a handful of these fault grounds that are specified under the Texas Family Code.
 Let’s focus our attention on these fault grounds, why they may be useful to you, and why you would potentially want to specify these in your Original Petition for Divorce.

 The attorneys with the Law Office of Bryan Fagan work to serve people just like you every day in our community.
 We take a great deal of pride in being able to walk side by side with our clients through difficult circumstances and out the other side into post-divorce life.
 Whatever your goals are, we can help you in a divorce.
 If you need help developing goals for your case, we can help you in a divorce.
 If you don’t know where to start, we can help you with a divorce.